 HOW ARE ADULT CHILDREN IN COLLEGE HANDLED?

-If a child is post-high school education such as college/university or vocational school, and are living with the “custodial” parent (although as an adult, custody is not really an issue), then child support would simply continue, in most cases to the custodial parent.
+If a child is enrolled in post-high school education such as college/university or vocational school, and are living with the “custodial” parent (although as an adult, custody is not really an issue), then child support would simply continue, in most cases to the custodial parent.
 If however, the child in post-high school education is not living with the custodial parent, and instead living on their own (in a dormitory, for example), then it may be a situation where the child support should be routed directly to the child for their living expenses.
 Also related to this discussion is the handling of post-high school education costs such as tuition, school fees, books, and similar expenses.
 Sometimes this issue is addressed in the parents’ divorce decree or paternity judgment, but sometimes it is not (somewhat frequently, if the Court orders were done when a child was fairly young, the parties simply reserved the issue for later determination).

 WHAT IS THE CHILD SUPPORT ENFORCEMENT AGENCY?